c-hurtado/c-hurtado.github.io/_posts/2020-01-08-tools-i-use.md

 These apps here are my hidden gems...

 ## Web tools
+These are things you can log in to from any computer.
+Some of them have apps I use to reach out to them easier, but the service itself is mostly used on the web.

 * [Notion](https://www.notion.so/), a great site to generate projects and organize ideas.
 Mixes concepts of [Pinterest](https://www.pinterest.com) with [Trello](https://www.trello.com), and allows you to sort the same data in multiple ways.
 * [Feedly](https://feedly.com/), my RSS reader by default after Google Reader went extinct.
 I basically spend most of my time in this site.
 * [Dropbox](https://www.dropbox.com/), is my media sharing tool.
 I use it on my phone, ipad and PC to share the art I create on Procreate in the ipad.

 ## Cross-Platform Software
+I use this both on my Mac and PC.

 * [Adobe Photoshop](http://adobe.com).
 I used to use photoshop for digital art, but now I'm using it more for photo manipulation.
 * [Adobe Lightroom Classic](http://adobe.com).
 As I've traveled with my wife, I have been doing photography and collecting pictures.
 This software allows me to do two things:
   * Color correction
   * Book Creation: Using the Book service Blurb (integrated w)

 ## Windows Software
+This one is for customizing the look and feel of Windows.

 * [FalconX](https://chrisandriessen.nl/web/FalconX.html) This app allows to put the taskbar icons in the middle for a cooler look.

 ## Mac OS X Software
+These ones are for customizing the look and feel of Mac OS X.

 * [Oversight](https://objective-see.com/products/oversight.html) For people that care about being hacked, oversight monitors audio and video sessions and lets you know when the microphone or the camera got activated
 * [Swish](https://highlyopinionated.co/swish/) This cool tool allows you to manage your windows by using the touchpad.

 ## IOS Software
+I use these app both on my Iphone and Ipad.

 * [Things 3](https://culturedcode.com/things/) I use this as my main Todo app.
 I have both the iphone and Ipad version and they are synced.
 * [Fantastical](https://flexibits.com/fantastical) This is my calendar app of choice.
 Use it mostly on my Iphone.
 It has great text understanding so that it creates the event with the most information possible.
 * [Pandora](https://www.pandora.com/) Music app of choice.
 I have a subscription I share with my wife.
 I don't have time to pick songs but I have my good thumbnail station